IPBES Releases Two New Reports on Biodiversity

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) presented two reports at a press conference in Windhoek, Namibia, on December 18, 2024.
-They provide an assessment and summary of existing knowledge to help governments and organizations address ecological challenges collectively and sustainably.
+The reports provide an assessment and summary of existing knowledge to help governments and organizations address environmental challenges collectively and sustainably.

-Planet in Peril: The IPBES report outlines options for achieving the transformative change urgently needed to halt the collapse of biodiversity.
+Planet in Peril: The IPBES report outlines options for achieving the urgent, transformative change needed to halt the collapse of biodiversity.

-The focus is on the underlying causes of the biodiversity crisis and options for a fair and sustainable world.
-Taking immediate action could generate $10 trillion in value.
+The focus is on the underlying causes of the biodiversity crisis and options for a just and sustainable world.
+Taking immediate action could generate 10,000 billion dollars in value.

 The Nexus Report

 The Nexus Report explores the links between biodiversity, water, food, health, climate change, and the energy system.
-Led by experts from around the world, it examines synergies, trade-offs, and policy options for implementing sustainable changes across these sectors.
-It highlights integrated solutions to environmental and socio-economic crises that intensify one another when addressed separately.
+Led by experts from around the world, it examines the synergies, trade-offs, and policy options for implementing sustainable changes in these various sectors.
+It highlights integrated solutions to environmental and socioeconomic crises that exacerbate one another when addressed separately.
 This report underscores the importance of global governance aimed at strengthening the Sustainable Development Goals (SDGs) and avoiding the costs of inaction in the face of environmental challenges.

 The Technical Support Unit, which coordinates the IPBES-supported assessment, has been hosted by the University of Montpellier since April 2022.